Introduction to Jaywalking

 There are several common misconceptions about jaywalking and pedestrian laws in California.
 One misconception is that jaywalking is always illegal and will result in a ticket.
 However, under the Freedom to Walk Act, pedestrians who jaywalk safely will not be ticketed.
 Another misconception is that pedestrians always have the right of way.
 While pedestrians do have the right of way in many situations, they must still exercise caution and follow traffic laws to avoid accidents.
 Additionally, some people believe that jaywalking is only a problem in urban areas, but pedestrian accidents can occur in any location, including residential areas.

 It’s essential to understand the nuances of California’s jaywalking laws and pedestrian safety to avoid accidents and ensure a safe and enjoyable walking experience.
+The new laws empower pedestrians to cross streets in non-designated areas, but this freedom comes with the responsibility to be aware of safety.
 By being informed and cautious, pedestrians can navigate the roads more safely and effectively.

 Schedule A Free Consultation With A Pedestrian Accident Lawyer If You’ve Been Hit By A Car Under Any Circumstance